-My kids are out for Summer this week — and I can’t wait for summer to officially begin!
+My kids are out for Summer this week — and I can’t wait for summer party!

 What screams summer more than a Red and White Party??